z-l-shi/z-l-shi.github.io/_journals/LpTTC.md

 ---
-title: "From Simulated to Visual Data: A Robust Low-Rank Tensor Completion Approach using lp-Regression for Outlier Resistance"
+title: "From simulated to visual data: A robust low-rank tensor completion approach using lp-regression for outlier resistance"
 collection: journals
 permalink: /publication/LpTTC
 date: 2022-4-01